Marrnyula Mununggurr: Biography

 Born in North East Arnhem Land, Marrnyula Mununggurr is the daughter of renowned artists Djutadjuta Mununggurr and Nonggirrnga Marawili.
+Wäṉḏawuy is her official homeland in which she first became an artist, trailblazing in their paths.
+She is a part of the Dhuwa moiety.
+Wäṉḏawuy is in an outstation belonging to the Djapu'.
+It is freshwater, inland, and Mäṉa (the shark) is their totem.
 Although she has no children of her own, Mununggurr was responsible for raising her deceased brother's three children.

 Marrnyula Munungurr's paternal grandfather was the Djapu clan leader and artist Wonggu Mununggurr (c.
 1880-1959) and her maternal grandfather was the Madarrpa leader and artist Mundukul Marawili.

 Career

+Mununggurr enrolling at Batchelor as she wanted to be a teacher.
+She did so and taught at Wandawuy, but she didn't want to travel too much so she seek for another job.
 Mununggurr currently works at the Buku-Larrnggay Mulka Centre at Yirrkala in Arnhem Land, a position she has occupied since Steve Fox was the art coordinator in the 1980s.
 From 1995-2011 she was the senior printmaker, trainer and manager of the Yirrkala Print Space, having trained under master printmaker Basil Hall.

 Before that, she was known to assist both of her parents in producing their artworks.
+She learned how to prepare bark and paint her clan designs from her father.
+While developing her skills as a bark painter, she also taught school children about the Djapu' clan designs.
+Marrnyula and her mother often assisted her father with his bark paintings, including Djapu’–Gälpu Ties, a bark painting currently on display in the Madayin Exhibit along the family's other works.
 It is here that she developed her own style in narrative paintings after working on the venerated Djapu paintings, produced by her father, who won Best Bark Painting prize National Aboriginal and Torres Strait Islander Art Award in 1997.

 In a profession once predominantly reserved for men, Mununggurr is unique in her field in respect to both her artwork and the fact that she is one of the few female bark painters.
-She further known to uphold the traditional paintings and designs of her people, the best exemplification of such being her work Djapu 2013, where she incorporates motifs and techniques observed within the paintings produced by her father (Djutjadjutja Mununggurr) and grandfather (Wonggu Mununggurr).
+She is further known to uphold the traditional paintings and designs of her people, the best exemplification of such being her work Djapu 2013, where she incorporates motifs and techniques observed within the paintings produced by her father (Djutjadjutja Mununggurr) and grandfather (Wonggu Mununggurr).
+From an early age, it was her father who encouraged her depiction of Djapu' designs, putting a hairbrush (marwaṯ), white clay (gapaṉ), and bark in her hands to begin what would eventually become a career in bark painting.

 Mununggurr has partnered with her mother Nonggirrnga Mararwili, to produce the paintings of the Djapu clan design, which was exhibited in 2007 at the Annandale Gallery.